bfla/reading-list/functional-programming/README.md

 1. syntax errors
 2. unintended side effects
 - a "pure function" has no unintended side effects
-- functions should not manipulate or change their inputs
+- functions should not manipulate or change (or reference) their inputs

 ```
 // Common Gotcha: